 Pro tip: Include what you’re wearing in transit in your total count of clothes.

-Step Five: Seriously Organize Your Bag
+Step 5: Seriously Organize Your Bag

-In the last part of the series, we took one step towards better organization: using packing cubes and compressor bags to help sort your items by type and identify any redundancy in your bag.
+In the last part of the series, we took one step towards better organization: using packing cubes and compressing bags to help sort your items by type and identify any redundancy in your bag.

-- Pack outside your bag, then put items in their respective spots
+- Pack outside your bag then put items in their respective spots

 - Put small items in shoes if you’re bringing a pair that takes up too much space